Ashleigh Brewer

-Ashleigh Mary Brewer (born 9 December 1990) is an Australian actress.
+Ashleigh May Brewer (born 9 December 1990) is an Australian actress.
 She had a recurring role in The Sleepover Club, before she joined the cast of H2O: Just Add Water.
 Brewer played the role of Kate Ramsay in the long-running Australian soap opera Neighbours from 2009 until 2014.
-She portrayed Ivy Forrester on the CBS Daytime soap opera The Bold and the Beautiful from 2014 to 2018.
-Later that same year, she joined the cast of Home and Away as Chelsea Campbell.
+She portrayed Ivy Forrester on the CBS Daytime soap opera The Bold and the Beautiful from 2014 until 2018.
+She returned in a recurring capacity in 2024.
+She joined the cast of Home and Away as Chelsea Campbell for six months in 2018.

 Early and personal life

 Born and raised in Brisbane, Brewer graduated from Forest Lake College in 2008.
 After moving to Melbourne, Brewer shared a flat with fellow Neighbours star Margot Robbie.

+On 15 January 2024, Brewer announced she was engaged to her partner, filmmaker and studio executive Mark Bauch.
+They were introduced to one another by mutual friend and Brewer's former H2O: Just Add Water co-star Phoebe Tonkin.